-This video explains what teaching with Variation is and demonstrates the principle with some concrete examples.
+This video explains what teaching with variation entails and will demonstrate the principle with some concrete examples.

-In China, teaching with Variation has been used in classrooms for many years.
+In China, teaching with variation has been used in classrooms for a long time.

-According to researchers (Gu, Huang, & Marton, 2004), teaching with Variation characterises mathematics teaching in China.
-By adopting teaching with Variation, even with large classes, students can actively involve themselves in the process of learning and achieve excellent results.
+According to researchers (Gu, Huang, & Marton, 2004), teaching with variation characterises mathematics teaching in China and by adopting teaching with variation, even with large classes, students can actively involve themselves in the process of learning and achieve excellent results.

 Gu, L. (1981).
 The visual effect and psychological implication of transformation of figures in geometry.
 Paper presented at annual conference of Shanghai Mathematics Association.
 Shanghai, China.